-These are similar to what both SEMrush and Ahrefs provide you with, but SimilarWeb is a leaner product that allows you to view certain information for free.
+These are similar to what SEMrush provides you with, but SimilarWeb is a leaner product that allows you to view certain information for free.

 Likewise, you can use Ubersuggest for a few free searches a day if you’re just performing basic research on your competitor’s website.
 And, Google Analytics is a fantastic resource to use in understanding these statistics as they relate to your own website.